 In addition, there are popular events held here every year.
 For instance (1) Session in bloom, (2) Panagbenga Festival Parades, and (2) SLU Lantern Parade.
 These events take place during the months of February – March and December.

-Walking Tour At Session Road on Sundays
+Walking Tour At Session Road on Sunday

 To give you a bit of information, this brilliant idea actually came from Mayor Magalong of Baguio.
 According to my Baguio friends, this event every Sunday will continue to happen probably until the current Mayor’s reign.
-Nobody is sure but what we know is that its main goal is to help reduce air pollution on Sundays and give the busy street time to breathe.
+Nobody is sure but what we know is that its main goal is to help reduce air pollution on Sunday and give the busy street time to breathe.
 After all, less vehicles mean less air pollution so that’s good news!

 Contemplating on this brilliant idea, I can’t help but notice that this Sunday event showcased the face of Baguio residents.
 To have lived in Baguio for years, I know for a fact that there are lots of cosplayers, artists and buskers in Baguio.
 So this is actually a long awaited door that has finally opened for them, a chance to show the world their talent and creativity.
 So kudos to this brilliant idea!